howtographql/howtographql/content/backend/graphql-node-typescript/0-introduction.md

     highlighting.
   - Lets you easily share your API operations.

+You can find the [code of the tutorial in this repository](https://github.com/dotansimha/graphql-typescript-node-tutorial).

 ### What to expect

 The goal of this tutorial is to build an API for a [Hacker News](https://news.ycombinator.com/) clone.
 Here is a quick